Izenda7Series/docs/dev/howto_dep1.rst

 Modifying our Generate Token Route
 -----------------------------------

 Since we are storing our Employee ID in a cookie, we no longer need to retrieve it from the front end via a query string because the cookie will be sent with all requests from the browser.
 We will need to modify our Generate Token route to retrieve this value from the cookie rather than the query string.
+Since the pre-flight "Options" request is more prevalent, you should gracefully handle the request type.
+For this demonstration, we will simply return an empty response body.

 .. code-block:: python

    @app.route('/generatetoken', method=['GET', 'OPTIONS'])
    def generatetoken():
+   	if request.method == 'OPTIONS':  #Gracefully handle 'OPTIONS' Request for preflight requests
+		return {}
 	employeeID = request.cookies.employee_id #Get Employee ID from Cookkie myUserInfo = findUser(employeeID)
-    if myUserInfo is None: #If the user wasn't found raise HTTPResponse(output='Invalid Credentials', status=400)
+	if myUserInfo is None: #If the user wasn't found raise HTTPResponse(output='Invalid Credentials', status=422)
 	else:
 		return {"token": encrypt(myUserInfo)}

 JavaScript Code: Create Login Logic